-This means the Muslim football players in Brazil, like France’s Karim Benzema or Germany’s Mesut Ozil, don’t have to fast when they’re playing intense games of football and should instead carry out the fasts later in the year by way of compensation.
+This means the Muslim football players such as France’s Karim Benzema or Germany’s Mesut Ozil, who both featured at last year’s World Cup in Brazil, don’t have to fast when they’re playing intense games of football and should instead carry out the fasts later in the year by way of compensation.

 3. Are you allowed rest days if you feel like you’re going to die?